 The Results (14 Months Later)

-- Original 5 leaves grew to 20+ leaves
+- The original 5 leaves grew to 20+ leaves

 - The mother plant produced 8 baby plants (pups)

-- I successfully separated and grew 6 new plants (75% success rate)
+- I separated and successfully grew 6 new plants (a 75% success rate)

 What I Learned